-The Ministry of Housing, Communities and Local Government (MHCLG) has commissioned the Office for National Statistics to carry out data linking for the evaluation of the programme.
+The Department for Levelling Up Housing and Communities (DLUHC) has commissioned the Office for National Statistics to carry out data linking for the evaluation of the programme.

 What to do if you don't want the information held to be shared

-If you do not want us to pass on information about you to the MHCLG and Office for National Statistics (ONS) you can:
+If you do not want us to pass on information about you to the DLUHC and Office for National Statistics (ONS) you can:

 - Inform your lead worker who will notify the Think Family Programme Team.